-In 2012 the first generic version of Lexapro or escitalopram was approved.
-The medication is utilized, and sold in the same way as regular Lexapro and as other generics is more affordable for those who have high prescription costs.
+In 2012, the first generic version of Lexapro or escitalopram was approved.
+The medication is utilized and sold in the same way as regular Lexapro and other generics is more affordable for those with high prescription costs.

-Lexapro is generally prescribed at 10 mg doses once a day and can be increased to 20 mg, although higher or lower doses may be prescribed by the physician.
+Lexapro is generally prescribed at 10 mg doses once a day and can be increased to 20 mg, although the physician may prescribe higher or lower doses.

 Generalized Anxiety Disorder Recap